alex-leonhardt/gocd-seeder/README.md

 [![GoDoc](https://godoc.org/github.com/alex-leonhardt/gocd-seeder?status.svg)](https://godoc.org/github.com/alex-leonhardt/gocd-seeder)

-# gocd-seeder
+# GOCD-SEEDER
-A tiny app to create GoCD pipelines using the yaml config plugin, this would run in paralllel with your GoCD server
+A GoCD-Seeder scans a GitHub org for repositories that contain a pre-specified "topic" (default: ci-gocd), if a repo is found, it will create a GoCD config repo, which will make GoCD poll the repository for the file "ci.gocd.yaml" and create (a) new pipeline/s basaed on the config in that file.

 ## WIP

+- make docker image avail in docker hub
 - output a metric of repos created/deleted (or make a http endpoint available)
-- make docker image avail in docker hub
-- try to get rid of sleep and instead use a ticker or some other way to schedule a func or go routine to be run
 - clean up
   - write tests
   - make use of the interfaces etc. etc.
   - write logging and metric decorators and wrap func calls where appropriate
-  - ensure to only output on startup once and when errors occur with more helpful messages

 ## BUILD